-The recipient must comply with Public Law 108-447, Div.
-J, Title I, Section 111(b) (36 U.S.C.
-106), which requires educational institutions receiving federal funds in a federal fiscal year to hold an educational program on the United States Constitution on September 17 during that year for the students served by the educational institution.
-Review recommended resources for commemorating Constitution Day.
+The recipient must comply with P.L.
+108-447, Section 111(b) (36 U.S.C. § 106), which requires educational institutions receiving federal funds in a federal fiscal year to hold an educational program on the U.S. Constitution for its students on September 17 during that year.